Colombo Kaps: 2023 season

 In May 2023, LPL promoter and the chairman of IPG Group told that Softlogic Holdings PLC had part ways with Colombo Stars with mutual understanding.
 In May 2023, the team changed its name to Colombo Strikers after SKKY Group took over the ownership.

-2025 season
+2026 season

 In April 2025, Sri Lanka Cricket (SLC) announced that franchise owners had been terminated ahead of the 2025 Lanka Premier League due to their failure to fulfill the obligations of a team owner in the Lanka Premier League.
 In mid-October 2025, it was announced that the Colombo franchise had been purchased by Witness Sports Alliance LLC, led by Indian entrepreneurs Saranyan Palaniswamy and K.C.
-Shyam Kangayan, and the franchise was renamed as Colombo Kaps.
+Shyam Kangayan, and the franchise was renamed as "Colombo Kaps".

+Before the 2026 player draft, the Mendis duo, Kusal Mendis and Kamindu Mendis, Jimmy Neesham and Ben McDermott signed with the Kaps as pre-draft signings.
+Chamara Kapugedera and Nuwan Kulasekara were appointed as the head coach and the bowling coach respectively.